scrapy/scrapy/docs/topics/item-pipeline.rst

 Item Pipeline
 =============

+.. module:: scrapy.contrib.pipeline
+   :synopsis: Item Pipeline manager and built-in pipelines

 After an item has been scraped by a spider it is sent to the Item Pipeline which process it through several components that are executed sequentially.

 Item pipeline are usually implemented on each project.
 Typical usage for item pipelines are:

 * HTML cleansing
 * validation
 * persistence (storing the scraped item)

 Writing your own item pipeline